This document does not change, create, amend or suggest deviations to the Transportation of Dangerous Goods Regulations (TDG Regulations).

 The basic competency list is a tool to help verify the basic knowledge and skills of any person who transports dangerous goods.
 There are five components to the list:

-- training certificate
+1. training certificate

-- shipping document
+2. shipping document

-- means of containment for the dangerous goods
+3. means of containment for the dangerous goods

-- dangerous goods safety marks
+4. dangerous goods marks

-- reporting requirements and taking reasonable emergency measures
+5. reporting requirements and taking reasonable emergency measures

-If the source or destination of the dangerous goods is outside the country, other regulations such as the International Maritime Dangerous Goods Code, the International Civil Aviation Organization’s Technical Instructions for the Safe Transport of Dangerous Goods by Air or the United States 49 CFR, (Code of Federal Regulations) may also have to be complied with.
+If the source or destination of the dangerous goods is outside the country, other regulations such as the International Maritime Dangerous Goods Code, the International Civil Aviation Organization’s Technical Instructions for the Safe Transport of Dangerous Goods by Air or the United States 49 CFR (Code of Federal Regulations) may also have to be complied with.

 The TDG Regulations identify training requirements for all classes of dangerous goods and all modes of transport.
 It is important to note that employers may need to include additional competencies associated with the specific duties and occupation of each employee, such as the proper utilization of equipment for handling dangerous goods or the personal protective equipment.